DuckySoLucky/Hypixel-API-list/README.md

 })`

 If u need more help or you have found bug, feel free to DM me on Discord, DuckySoLucky#5181.

+## Help

+If you are going through API like Hypixel you can get lost so I recommend you using websites like [JSON Path Finder](https://jsonpathfinder.com/), it shows you exact path and it can save a lot of time and suffer

 ### Powered By
 - [Hypixel Network API](http://api.hypixel.net/)